MicahElliott/scad/README.md

 #  Shell Colorized Aliases for Docker (SCAD)

-Defines [Docker][1] aliases (and a few functions) for shells (zsh, bash, fish), with colorized output for many commands.
+Defines [Docker][1] aliases (and a few functions) for shells (zsh, bash, fish), with colorized output for many commands, and fuzzy (fzy) completions.

 These aliases adhere to the [newer style](https://blog.couchbase.com/docker-1-13-management-commands/) of